Yulizzz123/statistics/README.md

 | 5. | train.11.csv |

-main.ipynb has the following the chapters:
+main.ipynb has the following chapters:

 | No. | Chapter |
 |-----|------|